-Where a Director is steering his/her business towards recovery from whatever issues are threatening it, careful steps should be taken to protect against any future claims if the plan goes wrong and the business becomes insolvent.
+Where a Director is steering their business towards recovery from whatever issues are threatened, careful steps should be taken to protect against any future claims if the plan goes wrong and the business becomes insolvent.
 It is important that the rationale and all key decisions are documented and evidenced to protect Directors against future criticism.

-We can provide the detailed advice you require and discuss the key areas a Director needs to ensure are covered off and reviewed regularly, not only to protect against any future claims, but also to ensure the plan is working and on track, minimising the risk of insolvency.
+We can provide the detailed advice you require and discuss the key areas a Director needs to review and monitor regularly.
+Our advice will consider protection against any future claims, but also ensure the plan is working and on track, minimising the risk of insolvency.

 Director Disqualification and Claims by Liquidators

 When a company enters an insolvency process the actions of a Director come under scrutiny.
 A Director of a failed company can face claims or be called to account for their decisions and that is the time you will need specialist advice.

 Directors may face a court action for disqualification from acting as a Director of a limited company.
 This is based on the conduct and decisions of a Director whilst in charge of a company that has gone into liquidation or administration.
 The consequences and costs of director disqualification action are serious and it is important that Directors get the right advice at an early stage to either defeat or mitigate the extent of claims.